cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ### 4. Draw a few simple sketches of your property or home interior.

 Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
 Please bring two simple sketches of the floor plan and plot plan to your consultation.
-Use a separate page for each sketch.These sketches don’t have to be perfect drawings, but they should give the reviewer enough information so they can see:
+Use a separate page for each sketch.
+These sketches don’t have to be perfect drawings, but they should give the reviewer enough information so they can see:

 * The current floor plan
-* The proposed floor plan (including new windows or doors),
+* The proposed floor plan (including new windows or doors)
-* The existing walls of your home,
+* The existing walls of your home
-* The proposed new walls,
+* The proposed new walls
-* And any walls you will tear down.
+* Any walls you will tear down

 #### Sketch 1
 What your interior currently looks like, including any windows and doors.

-#### Sketch 2: What your remodel project will look like when it's completed.
+#### Sketch 2:
+What your remodel project will look like when it's completed.

 Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.
 It’s very important that you label any load-bearing walls or beams.

 ---